fictive-kin/openrecipes/README.md

 > We're excited to share the news that we're gonna be rich!
 To celebrate, we're shutting down the site and taking all your data down with it.
 So long, suckers!

-This part of the story isn't at all unique, but it continues.
+This part of the story isn't unique, but it continues.
 When one of our Studiomates spoke up about her disappointment, we listened.
 Then, [we acted](https://hugspoon.com/punchfork).
-This is where the story takes a surprising turn.
-The CEO of Punchfork [took issue](https://twitter.com/JeffMiller/status/314899821351821312) with our good deed and demanded that we not save any data, even users' likes.
+What happens next surprised us.
+The CEO of Punchfork [took issue](https://twitter.com/JeffMiller/status/314899821351821312) with our good deed and demanded that we not save any data, even the data (likes) of users who asked us to save their data.

 Here's the thing.
 None of the recipes belonged to Punchfork.
 They were scraped from various [publishers](https://github.com/fictivekin/therecipedb/wiki/Publishers) to begin with.
 But, we don't wanna ruffle any feathers, so we're starting over.